tarof429/stuckathome/building_a_pc_2022/installing.md

     pacstrap /mnt base linux-lts linux-firmware netctl
     ```

+    Note that the above command installs the LTS kernel; replace this with `linux` if you want to install the latest stable kernel.

 - Generated fstab by running `genfstab -U /mnt >> /mnt/etc/fstab` (you can preview the contents by not redirecting the output)

 - Set time to UTC: `ln -sf /usr/share/zoneinfo/UTC /etc/localtime`